yejining99/FaultDetection/README.md

-# FaultDetection
+# A Fault Detection Model with Imbalanced Data using Machine Learning and Deep Learning

-A Fault Detection Model with Imbalanced Data using Machine Learning and Deep Learning
+This is my 2022-1nd Semeter Interdisciplinary Project.